Luis Robert Player Props: White Sox vs. Marlins

 Luis Robert At The Plate

-- Robert has 62 hits to go with a slugging percentage of .517, both of which rank first among Chicago hitters this season.
+- Robert leads Chicago with 62 hits and a team-best slugging percentage of .508.

-- Among qualifying hitters in baseball, he ranks 64th in batting average, 108th in on-base percentage, and 17th in slugging.
+- He ranks 75th in batting average, 111th in on base percentage, and 17th in slugging among qualifying hitters in MLB.

-- He has hit a long ball in 21.0% of his games this season, and 5.4% of his trips to the plate.
+- Robert has driven in a run in 20 games this season (31.7%), including eight games with more than one RBI (12.7%).
+He has also driven home three or more of his team's runs in two contests.

-- In 32.3% of his games this year, Robert has picked up at least one RBI.
-In eight of those games (12.9%) he recorded more than one RBI, while accounting for three or more of his team's runs in two contests.
+- He has scored a run in 28 games this season, with multiple runs 11 times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.